-About halfway through the film, this facade of relentless striving towards being a kind-hearted provider comes crashing down.
+About halfway through the film, this facade of Zach relentlessly striving towards being a kind-hearted provider comes crashing down.
 Zach is shown instead to begin reflecting upon where he went wrong, the incongruency between how much he says he loves Nina and his inability to be there for her and their son, and ultimately how much he wants his son to not be doomed to be like him.
 Any semblance of perceived growth on Zach’s part leaves with him when he chooses to make child support payments and live with a new lover.
 Maybe he was doomed to repeat the mistakes of his parents.
 Maybe it was the case that he just couldn’t know what else to do.
 The viewer is left to question the authenticity of a truly unreliable narrator.
 The therapeutic platform is clearly shown to be its own double-edged sword, for both Zach as well as the audience.

 Larger questions of racial reconciliation also play out when Keire discusses the impact his father had on him growing up.
 Keire admits that the camera is his form of “free therapy” that allows him to fight the grief he’s yet to grapple with over his father’s sudden passing.
-It is indeed a kind of self-therapy for Keire to speak directly to his childhood friend Bing but more importantly to be able to vocalize his problems aloud to someone in general.
+It is indeed self-therapy for Keire to speak directly to his childhood friend Bing but more importantly to be able to vocalize his problems aloud to someone in general.
 Social problems have a way of manifesting them in a very personal way; some of these manifestations are most heartbreaking when a person has to realize that what their parent had to do to prevent their children making the same mistakes they made came at a cost.

 Those portrayed in Minding the Gap grapple incessantly with the failures of their parents and seeing them as not only fallible but mortal.
-Keire spends a majority of the film trying to understand the lessons his late father taught him about being a black man in America, and what it means to be a black face in a white place.
+Keire spends a majority of the film trying to understand the lessons his late father taught him about being a Black man in America, and what it means to be a Black face in a white place.
 Given how difficult it is to come to terms with his father’s sudden passing, Keire is stricken further with the severity of the methods his father had used to teach him while clashing with the deep affection he held for his father.
-When talking to a younger group of friends about a quote his father said, Keire is almost unable to hold back the smile that takes over his face in being able to share his father’s insight: “Being black is cool because you get to prove people wrong everyday”.
-The harsh reality of structural problems sets in immediately after this optimistic quip when a white friend attempts to equate this radical act of rebellion as a black man with being a white minority at a primarily black high school.
+When talking to a younger group of friends about a quote his father said, Keire is almost unable to hold back the smile that takes over his face in being able to share his father’s insight: “Being Black is cool because you get to prove people wrong everyday”.
+The harsh reality of structural problems sets in immediately after this optimistic quip when a white friend attempts to equate this radical act of rebellion as a Black man with being a white minority at a primarily Black high school.
 It takes another white friend in the group to call out this false equivocation before the subject has ostensibly resolved itself, and even then only because the conversation was now too awkward to continue.
 Reliance on vocalizing your hopes and dreams and inspirations aloud clearly only works if the right audience is ready to listen.
-A later scene showing Keire awkwardly standing on the side as his white friends watch a viral clip repeating the n-word exemplifies this point well, with Keire’s narration overlaid discussing how his dad would remind him that “you have a lot of white friends but don’t forget you’re still black”.
+A later scene showing Keire awkwardly standing on the side as his white friends watch a viral clip repeating the n-word exemplifies this point well, with Keire’s narration overlaid discussing how his dad would remind him that “you have a lot of white friends but don’t forget you’re still Black”.
 Bing puts us in these conversations to force us to realize that the lessons you learn from others may not always be the same ones that you choose to enact in your own life.
 Keire goes onto state firsthand that the value of learning those lessons, however, was not lost on him.
 That like skateboarding, he was hurt but also taught important lessons by the way he was treated by his late father.
 We are left to ponder our own decisions regarding what lessons we internalized from our parents and which we chose to turn an ear away from, and whether or not that calculus harmed us in the long-run.
 We are forced to confront if we became better people because of our parents, just like Keire did.

 Ultimately it is the pace of this film that really captured my attention.
 By being somehow both understated and extraordinarily heavy in content matter, Minding the Gap is able to perfectly capture the angst of being in that liminal space between childhood and adulthood.
-The medium of skating serves to demonstrate that even an activity that appears as pure and protected from the clutches of capitalist consumption patterns is subject to the same forces that all other hobbies are.
+The medium of skating serves to demonstrate that even an activity that appears as pure and protected from the clutches of adulthood are subject to the same social forces that all other parts of life are.
 Every second of this film is steeped in the existential questions that we all ask ourselves, reminiscent of the narrative structure found in memoirs like Richard B. Wright’s Black Boy.
 Skating is supposed to be an example of an activity that we can love to do that doesn’t involve some kind of consumption and yet the film reveals that it is, in fact, the people who are “ consumed” for having to need it in the first place.
 Everyone in this film is united by their shared love for this hobby as well as the tragedies of their youth against the backdrop of a crumbling town many are leaving.
 We see ourselves in these people not just because they are young and struggling but because they, like us, do not know what the right decision is all the time.
 It is easy to judge Zach, Keire, and Bing for the choices they made but it’s even easier to see ourselves in their shoes precisely because of the slow accumulation of their entire life experiences, all documented on camera.
 It appears to be Minding the Gap’s hope that the viewer comes away with a new way to evaluate their own decisions in light of their past.
 Perhaps that’s what it really means to be an adult after all.

-Thanks to Mark Sejong and Emily Ashkin.
+Thanks to Mark Sejong and E.